Marc-André ter Stegen: 2012–13 season

-After the departures of Reus to Borussia Dortmund and Dante to Bayern Munich, Ter Stegen emerged as Mönchengladbach's main star for the season.
-He was again first-choice, and in February 2013, it was reported that Ter Stegen signed a pre-agreement with La Liga club Barcelona.
+After the departures of Reus and Dante, ter Stegen emerged as Mönchengladbach's main star for the season.
+He was again first-choice, and in February 2013, it was reported that ter Stegen signed a pre-agreement with La Liga club Barcelona.
 The deal was later denied by himself.

 2013–14 season

-After being strongly linked to Barcelona, Ter Stegen remained at Mönchengladbach for the new season.
+After being strongly linked with Barcelona, ter Stegen remained at Mönchengladbach for the new season.
 On 6 January 2014, he rejected a new deal from the club, raising the speculation over his future.
-In the last home match of the season, a 3–1 home success against Mainz 05 on 5 May, Ter Stegen sent a tearful goodbye to Borussia Mönchengladbach.
+In the last home match of the season, a 3–1 home success against Mainz 05 on 5 May, ter Stegen gave an emotional farewell to Borussia Mönchengladbach.

 Barcelona

 2014–15 season

-On 19 May 2014, Ter Stegen was announced as the new goalkeeper of Spanish club Barcelona, with Chilean goalkeeper Claudio Bravo, after the departures of Víctor Valdés and José Manuel Pinto, effective during the summer transfer window.
+On 19 May 2014, ter Stegen was announced as the new goalkeeper of Spanish club Barcelona, with goalkeeper Claudio Bravo, after the departures of Víctor Valdés and José Manuel Pinto, effective during the summer transfer window.
 On 22 May 2014, he signed a five-year contract that would keep him at the club until June 2019.
 The transfer fee was €12 million (£9.7 million), and the buy-out clause was set to €80 million (£63.6 million).
-After the move, Ter Stegen said joining the club was the right move and that he aimed to settle at the club.
+After the move, ter Stegen said joining the club was the right move and that he aimed to settle at the club.

-Ter Stegen sufferred an injury prior to the first league match of the season.
-Due to this injury, Barcelona manager Luis Enrique made Bravo the starting league goalkeeper, where he would go on to win the Zamora Trophy.
-Ter Stegen, ended up not playing at all in Barca's victorious league campaign Ter Stegen, however, was made the first-choice goalkeeper in both the Copa del Rey matches and in the UEFA Champions League.
+ter Stegen suffered an injury prior to the first league match of the season.
+Due to this injury, Barcelona manager Luis Enrique made Bravo the starting league goalkeeper, where he would go on to win the Zamora Trophy. ter Stegen, ended up not playing at all in Barca's victorious league campaign, but he was made the first-choice goalkeeper in both the Copa del Rey matches and in the UEFA Champions League.
 He made his debut in the latter tournament on 17 September, keeping a clean sheet in a 1–0 home win over APOEL.
 He helped Barcelona win the final of the domestic Copa Del Rey cup in his first season, a 3–1 victory against Athletic Bilbao on 30 May 2015.
 A week later, he played in the Champions League Final at the Olympiastadion in Berlin, a 3–1 win over Juventus.
 He won the "Best Save" award for his spectacular "goal-line" save against Bayern Munich, in the second leg of the Champions League semi-final.